trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 ip=<OPS-machine-IP>
 port=<OPS-port>
 ```
--   The keystore and truststore files of each of the components: OCS, OPS and To0Scheduler needs to be updated.
+-   The keystore and truststore files of each of the components: OCS, OPS, and To0Scheduler needs to be updated.
 Both the keystore and truststore files must contain the certificates whose Common Name (CN) or the Subject Alternative Names (SAN) properties have the IP address and the DNS of the machine where the component is running.
 This is needed for hostname verification to succeed in the Mutual TLS handshake process.
 Refer to [Enabling Transport Layer Security (TLS) during TO2](#enabling-transport-layer-security-tls-during-to2) for steps to create such keystore files.

 Create a truststore file as follows:

 ```
 $ keytool –import –file path/to/certificate –alias sampleCA –keystore path/to/truststore
 ```
-Based on the component interactions, the truststore for each component  must contains the following certificate entries:
+Based on the component interactions, the truststore for each component must contain the following certificate entries:

 ```
 OCS truststore contains entries to accept certificates of OPS and To0Scheduler.